Coerulatus/RP_robot_manipulator/README.md

 ### DH_params.txt explanation
 DH_params.txt file needs to be either in project_folder or in project_folder/src/src_cpp/

 The robot's links have default radius of 0.1, which means they are suitable for links of length between 0.5 and 5.
-The scale parameter changes the default value of the joint radius.
+The scale parameter changes the default value of the joint radius, by multiplying 0.1 by scale.

 The p_limit parameter sets the limit for the prismatic joints of the model.